-(1) Any Bill other than a Bill mentioned in Article 78 of

-this Constitution, shall be confirmed by the Senate or referred back to the National Assembly within ninety (90) days of the date on which such Bill was referred to the Senate, failing which, the Senate will be deemed to have confirmed such Bill, and the Speaker of the National Assembly shall thereupon refer the Bill to the President to be dealt with in terms of Article 82 of this Constitution.

-(2) A Bill mentioned in Article 78 of this Constitution shall be confirmed by the Senate or referred back to the National Assembly within thirty (30) days of the date on which such Bill was referred to the Senate, failing which, the Senate will be deemed to have confirmed such Bill, and the Speaker of the National Assembly shall thereupon refer the Bill to the President to be dealt with in terms of Article 82 of this Constitution.
+(1) Any Bill other than a Bill mentioned in Article 78 of this Constitution, shall be confirmed by the Senate or referred back to the National Assembly within ninety (90) days of the date on which such Bill was referred to the Senate, failing which, the Senate will be deemed to have confirmed such Bill, and the Speaker of the National Assembly shall thereupon refer the Bill to the President for assent in terms of Article 82 of this Constitution.
+(2) A Bill mentioned in Article 78 of this Constitution shall be confirmed by the Senate or referred back to the National Assembly within thirty (30) days of the date on which such Bill was referred to the Senate, failing which, the Senate will be deemed to have confirmed such Bill, and the Speaker of the National Assembly shall thereupon refer the Bill to the President for assent in terms of Article 82 of this Constitution.